hecrj/coffee/README.md

 An opinionated 2D game engine for Rust focused on simplicity, explicitness, and safety.

-__Coffee is in very early stages of development.__ Active development is planned during 2019 (and hopefully beyond that!).
-[Many basic features are still missing], [some of its dependencies are experimental], and there are probably _many_ bugs.
+__Coffee is in a very early stage of development.__ Active development is planned during 2019 (and hopefully beyond that!).
+Many [basic features are still missing], some [dependencies are experimental], and there are probably _many_ bugs.
 [Feel free to contribute!]

-[Many basic features are still missing]: https://github.com/hecrj/coffee/issues
+[basic features are still missing]: https://github.com/hecrj/coffee/issues
-[some of its dependencies are experimental]: #implementation-details
+[dependencies are experimental]: #implementation-details
-[Feel free to contribute!]: https://github.com/hecrj/coffee/issues
+[Feel free to contribute!]: #contributing--feedback

 ## Features
   * Declarative, type-safe asset loading